-There are two secrets to making turkey gravy without drippings: toasted flour and brown butter.
+Making turkey gravy without drippings might sound impossible, but I’ve discovered two secrets that make it happen: toasted flour and brown butter.
 Together, they create a roux that delivers the same rich depth of flavor as even the most delicious roasted turkey drippings.

 Plan Your Holiday Menu